ST ANTONY’S ROMAN CATHOLIC SCHOOL SAFEGUARDING STATEMENT

 Ms Nas Harris (Deputy DSL)

-The Senior Management Team (All trained to Child Protection L4)
+The Senior Management Team (All trained to DSL Level)

 If you have any concerns regarding the safety or welfare of a child please do not hesitate to contact us here at school.

-Please click on the following link to view Trafford’s safeguarding procedures:
+Please click here to view Trafford’s safeguarding procedures.